vdaas/vald/docs/user/get-started.md

 		glg.Fatal(err)
 	}
 </pre>
-- Create connection to given context.
+- Create a connection to the given context.
 <pre>
 	ctx := context.Background()